These are my priorities for serving our students and families as School Board Director:

 For Students with Disabilities

-- To ensure equitable funding of programs for students with disabilities, I will dig deep into the current student and teacher needs within OUSD and how our Special Education programs are meeting those needs, identifying gaps in services and potential solutions.
+- To ensure equitable funding of programs for students with disabilities, I will dig deep into the current student and teacher needs within OUSD and how our Special Education programs are meeting those needs.

-- I particularly want to understand how OUSD is improving internal controls around medical reimbursements for SPED services and how behavioral health services at the county and statewide level are being integrated into our Special Education programs and identify opportunities for strengthening integration to best support the development of each disabled student.
+- I particularly want to understand how OUSD is improving internal controls around medical reimbursements for SPED services and how behavioral health services at the county and statewide level are being (or could better be) integrated into our Special Education programs.

 - I want to establish consistent communication with the Community Advisory Committee and deepen my understanding of the barriers they have experienced with tracking funding and support for SPED programs.